wenckerm1lder/Rgstry-roof/README.md

 ### Adding new provider

 Adding new provider is straighforward - [inherit UpstreamChecker](cincanregistry/checkers/_checker.py) class and add implementation in the same folder.
 Existing implementations can be used as model.

-Short idea is, that there is meta file for every tool, containing upstream information in JSON format, and based on this information, correct provider implementation is selected, and tool information is forwarded for it.
+Short idea is, that there is meta file for every tool, containing upstream information in JSON format, and based on this information, correct provider implementation is selected, and tool information is forwarded for it, and finally version information is fetched from correct place with this way.

 New provider class should implement at least one method `_get_version()` which returns latest version of tool from the provider, based on configuration.